IA-for-Space/Improve-MBSE-ML/README.md

 - src
     - Datasets: contains the datasets we're working with and the tools to preprocess it.
-    - Python: contains the Polaris code we've modificated.
+    - Python: contains the Polaris code we've modified.
         - Polaris: contains all the Polaris code with our modifications.
-        - Polaris-own-code: contains only the Polaris files we've modificated.
+        - Polaris-own-code: contains only the Polaris files we've modified.
     - Workspaces:
         - Causalnex: contains all work made for Causalnex.
             - doc-guide: contains testing code got from the Causalnex guide, a space to learn how to use Causalnex.